-The graduate assistant for bands assigns lockers in the instrument storage rooms for University owned-instruments.
+The graduate assistant for bands assigns lockers in the instrument storage rooms for University ownedinstruments.
 Students interested in using a hallway locker must check out a locker from the Department of Music Office during the first week of class in the fall.
-The students must pay a \$10.00 fee for the year (\$5.00 for the summer), provide their own combination locks, and clean out the locker at the end of each school year.
+Students pay a \$10.00 feefor the year (\$5.00 for the summer), provide their own combination locks, and clean out the locker at the end of each school year.
 Since the University owns the lockers, the University may inspect the locker and evict the user at any time.
-Lockers are intended for the storage of items that are in direct support of artistic and curricular activities (instruments, sheet music, text books, etc.) Items that may cause harm to the building or its occupants, including flammable or combustible items, and those that are not allowed in other campus facilities are prohibited.
-Any lock that have not been removed by the end of the Spring semester will be cut off and any contents placed in the Department of Music Lost and Found.
+Lockers are intended for the storage of items that are in direct support of artistic and curricular activities (instruments, sheet music, text books, etc.).
+Items that may cause harm to the building or its occupants, including flammable or combustible items, and those that are not allowed in other campus facilities are prohibited.
+The University may inspect the locker and evict the user at any time.
+Empty lockers may not be claimed or used without an official request from the music office.
+Items that are found in a locker that has not been issued by the department will be removed, and the lock will be cut.
+If you wish to change lockers after one has been issued to you, you may request a change through the office.
+You are responsible to report any damage to the music office and may be expected to pay for repair or replacement if the locker was damaged due to negligence or misuse.
+Lockers should remain locked at all times.
+The university is not responsible for lost or stolen property, especially if you fail to lock your locker.